Who can participate in NCS?

 There is a range of accommodation options available during NCS, and the specific accommodation will vary by programme.
 Details of the accommodation and locations for each programme will be sent out to participants, a minimum of two weeks before programme.

 Some accommodation including bathrooms may be shared with other young people of the same gender.

 How do I get to the locations for each phase of NCS?

-For the ADVENTURE & SKILLS phases of NCS, transport will be provided to and from the venue.
+For the ADVENTURE and DISCOVERY phases of NCS, transport will be provided to and from the venue.
 There will be several regional pick up points in each area that the young people will be responsible for getting to.
 Travel from the regional pickup points to the venue will be by coach.

-For the MAKE A DIFFERENCE phase of the programme, activities are based in a centralised local area that young people need to make their own way to.
+For the SOCIAL ACTION phase of the programme, activities are based in a centralised local area that young people need to make their own way to.

 Can I do NCS again?